 Ms. Robles testified that each megawatt hour of power generated from a qualified resource can be awarded a REC.
 Since no national standard currently exists, she stated each jurisdiction has set its own regulations upon how to qualify and account for RECs.
-Ms. Robles testified that NIPSCO receives RECs associated with the power it purchases from Barton, Buffalo Ridge, Jordan Creek, Rosewater, and Crossroads Wind.
-All RECs are and will be tracked in a renewable energy tracking system.
-Because NIPSCO's solar projects have reached commercial operation as of August 2023, NIPSCO will receive RECs for these projects, which are anticipated to be handled similarly to current RECs from wind projects.
-During this FAC period, Ms. Robles testified current vintage RECs were sold.
-The block sizes and proceeds from the sales were:
+Ms. Robles testified that NIPSCO receives RECs associated with the power it purchases from Barton, Buffalo Ridge, Jordan Creek, Rosewater, Crossroads Wind, Dunn's Bridge I, and Crossroads Solar.
+She explained all RECs are and will be tracked in a renewable energy tracking system.
+During this FAC period, Ms. Robles testified current vintage RECs were sold with the block size and proceeds from the sales as follows: